 - Museums and Their Role in American Life, Past, Present, Future

-- No Success Like Failure: The History of Business Schools *
+- Nothing Succeeds Like Failure: The Sad History of American Business Schools

 - Public History and Its Roles Inside and Outside the History Profession